Percy Wallace: Club career

 Born in Saffron Walden, his family moved to Barcelona when he was still a child.
 In 1910 he joined FC Barcelona, where his brother Charles also played, and despite playing for the club for just over a year (1910–11), Percival managed to win the three main titles at stake: Catalan championship (1910–11), Copa del Rey (1910) and the Pyrenees Cup (1911).
 He played alongside his brother in the 1910 Copa del Rey Final (FEF), an 3–2 comeback win over Español de Madrid, and again in the 1911 Pyrenees Cup Final, in which they proved decisive with three goals ("Percy" netted two) in a 4–2 win over Stade Bordelais.

-In 1911 some Barcelona players left the club due to financial differences, and "Percy" was one of them, signing for RCD Espanyol together with his brother, and shortly before the end of the year, both joined Casual SC, together with other Barcelona dissidents such as José Quirante and the Comamala brothers (Carles and Arsenio).
+In 1911 some Barcelona players left the club due to financial differences, and "Percy" was one of them, signing for RCD Espanyol together with his brother.
+Shortly before the end of the year, both joined Casual SC, together with other Barcelona dissidents such as José Quirante and the Comamala brothers (Carles and Arsenio).
 In 1913 Casual folded due to financial reasons and the Wallace brothers returned to FC Barcelona, for whom Charles played until 1915, when he decided to join RCD Espanyol again before retiring in 1916.